 Get a fast and free car insurance rate comparison

 The Empire State requires motorists to maintain some of the most extensive auto insurance coverage in the nation, and also some of the most expensive.
-But not all drivers will be able to obtain a policy in the voluntary market due to the perceived risk that insurers may have of them and the increased likelihood of suffering a loss.
-The New York Automobile Insurance Plan (NYAIP) is a mechanism that allows such individuals to obtain coverage by assigning them to a carrier on an involuntary basis.
+But not all drivers will be able to obtain a policy in the voluntary market.
+High-risk drivers pose a special problem to an insurer.
+The more likely someone is to make a claim, the more likely they will lose money by insuring them.
+Without the NYAIP, New York automobile insurance would be nearly impossible for some people to obtain for their motor vehicle.

 All New York auto insurance companies must participate in the NYAIP by issuing coverage to assigned motorists.
 In addition, all licensed agents and brokers conducting business in the state must be certified by the Superintendent of Insurance prior to submitting applications to the plan.

-In order for motorists to obtain coverage through the NYAIP they must be able to prove that they have been unable to obtain a policy in the voluntary market within the past 60 days.
-Once assigned to carriers, coverage must be provided for no less than 3 years.
+For motorists to obtain coverage through the NYAIP, they must be able to prove that they have been unable to get a policy in the voluntary market within the past 60 days.
+Once assigned to carriers, renewals must be provided for no less than three years.

-There are a number of reasons why a driver may need assistance getting insured through the New York Automobile Insurance Plan, and it is mainly due to the risk involved with insuring the particular individual.
-If a company feels that an applicant cannot be insured at a profit they may turn the driver away.
-This is usually because of one of the following items:
+There are a number of reasons why a driver may need assistance getting insured through the New York Automobile Insurance Plan.
+It is mainly due to the risk involved with insuring the particular individual.
+If a company finds that an applicant cannot be insured at a profit, they may turn the driver away.
+Or, they made add surcharges to a driver with an existing policy.
+This is usually because of one of the following conditions: